-Residents can register for the call by visiting the Telephone Town Hall Registration Page or by emailing firstname.lastname@example.org and providing their name and phone number.
-Registration will close at noon on September 6.
+Residents can register for the call by visiting the Telephone Town Hall Registration page or by emailing firstname.lastname@example.org and providing their name and phone number.
+Registration will close at noon on March 29.

-The City will call registered participants at precisely 6 p.m. on Wednesday, September 6 to connect them to the Telephone Town Hall.
+The City will call registered participants at precisely 6 p.m. on Wednesday, March 29 to connect you to the Telephone Town Hall.
 Residents can listen to the call for the entire meeting or just a portion.

-Be part of the conversation and register for the September 6 Telephone Town Hall by visiting the Telephone Town Hall Registration Page.
+Be part of the conversation and register for the March 29 Telephone Town Hall by visiting the Telephone Town Hall Registration page.

 # # #